BD2KGenomics/toil-scripts/src/toil_scripts/gatk_germline/README.md

 use is Coverage because this annotation is not recommended for WES data.

 ## GATK Variant Annotations
+The following annotations are automatically added to each variant call:
 - QualByDepth
 - FischerStrand
 - StrandOddsRatio